Share exchange: examples

 Transactions involving TCGA92/S135 are undertaken for a variety of commercial reasons.
 The following examples are given by way of background information.
 Any decision on whether a particular exchange meets the bona fide commercial reasons test in TCGA92/S137 is the responsibility of

-- Clearance & Counteraction Team, Anti-Avoidance Group in relation to an application for advance clearance, or
+- Clearance & Counteraction Team, or

 - Capital Gains Technical Group, in all other cases.